Sharing good times on the Culm, crossing tidal pinch points to enjoy the hidden gems.

 The photo above is of a young Adam Wheeler, a recent visitor already working his way through some of the hardest boulders.

-The bouldering extends for many 1000's of metres in both directions from The Quay, just South you have the Rhino Block and slightly North is The Board at Blackpool Mill, and around a few spits of rock you find Blegberry.
-This beach is surrounded by high cliffs, making escape impossible at high tide, if you travel too far North, however, there is a set of steps near the south end so always make sure you can reach these.
+The bouldering extends for many 1000's of metres in both directions from The Quay, just South you have the Rhino Block and slightly North is The Board at Blackpool Mill, and around a few spits of rock you find Blagdon.

-This whole area has many fine Slabs, some hard some easy, this one, below, is just before The Trench at The Quay.
+This whole area has many fine Slabs and mini blocks, some hard some easy, this one, below, is just before The Trench at The Quay.
 The second photo is just before the Arch, a good warm up and/or hard eliminate boulder.
+The black and white image above....
+Jurassic Park!

 The adventure gets a whole lot more serious when you go further north or south, tide flow is a real issue and escape options from the beaches can reduce to zero, but despite this, many fine blocks have been found and developed.
 The Lighthouse sector has several gems, an eerie setting and the risk of prosecution for trespass ?
 James Squire put up his hard line, Hartless here, while moons ago Neil Jenkins had added several other quality problems.